 - Jarred Thai peanut dipping sauce (make your own if you like)

-First, start your rice.
 Follow directions on the package of Pedon 5 Grain Italian Blend (faro, whole oats, rice, barley and Kamut wheat) for 2 cups prepared grains; flavor the water with 2 tablespoons of soy sauce and 2 tablespoons of sesame oil.
 When cooked, place in a bowl.

 **Note: If you haven’t heard of this whole, quick cooking 5 Grain mix, you’re not alone–I hadn’t either.
 I just happened upon the product in Costco.
 It cooks in about 10 minutes, and you can flavor the water with bouillon cubes, soy, or other.
 We’ve had it twice with glowing reviews!

-Next, prepare your veggies: core the head of lettuce and separate the leaves.
+Core the head of lettuce and separate the leaves.
 Rinse and dry them, setting aside on a plate or platter.
 Julienne the carrots or buy pre-cut matchstick carrots; do the same with the red pepper.
 Place each in a bowl or on the platter.
 Place the bean sprouts and water chestnuts on the platter too.

 Place the peanut dipping sauce in a small bowl.